 One other thing to be aware of: Sometimes exception handling code (i.e. try except statements) get in the way of debugging your code.
 You may want to remove (or just comment out) the try except statements in the Reminders.py program before making modifications to it so you can see what errors occur when you make the modifications for this assignment.
 You should put the try except statements back in once you have debugged your code.

-Chapter 7 includes an exercise on developing an asteroids application.
-There are several web pages that will take you through developing this application.
-The four lessons below can be followed to implement the basic asteroids application.
-As part of the assignment, you are to implement one more level to the application when level 1 is completed.
+- Chapter 7 includes an exercise on developing an asteroids application.
+There are five lessons that will take you through developing this application.
+The five lessons below can be followed to implement the basic asteroids application.
+As part of the assignment in the text, you are to implement one more level to the application when level 1 is completed.